rcristian/CRDTIntro/README.md

 Conflicts are possible! (deal with it manually, or LWW...)

+Consistency needs formal proof - it's something that you need to 'rely on', not 'take care of it later'.

 ## CRDTs - what are they

 Specially designed data structures to achieve eventual strong consistency between replicas.